 Prolonged alcohol consumption on a daily basis can sometimes lead to atrial fibrillation, where the heart beats abnormally fast and out of rhythm, even under resting conditions.
 Researchers have found a strong correlation between drinking—even one to three drinks a day—and the development of atrial fibrillation.
 Any alcohol consumption beyond three glasses a day raises the risk even more, with studies suggesting an 8% increase in risk for every additional drink you consume.

 Extended unhealthy alcohol use can weaken and distort the heart muscle, causing a condition called cardiomyopathy.
 This condition is characterized by when the heart loses its ability to pump blood to the rest of the body properly.
 This often results in a disruption of regular heart rhythm, known as arrhythmias.
 Cardiomyopathy can lead to heart failure, though less severe symptoms include shortness of breath, swelling of the legs, and bloating.

-Free Support Group: Addressing anxiety while managing your drinking
+Support Group: Addressing anxiety while managing your drinking

 High Blood Pressure

 Regular alcohol consumption is commonly associated with an elevation in blood pressure.
 High blood pressure, otherwise known as hypertension, can increase the risk of both heart attack and stroke.

 The most vital molecule to keep the heart pumping is oxygen.
 Without an adequate supply of oxygen, a heart attack can occur.
 Ordinarily, plaque buildup resulting from high cholesterol causes the coronary arteries to narrow, and can significantly increase risk of heart attack.
 What many people don’t know is that alcohol also increases the fat levels in the blood.
 Should a piece of this plaque (fat) break off, a clot can form around the heart and result in a heart attack.